nrkn/js1k-2018-roguelike/development.md

 I knew that a simple roguelike was possible having produced one for [JS1k 2010](http://js1k.com/2010-first/demo/769)

-Although a full game, with win and lose mechanics, level progression etc I was never entirely happy with it
+Although the 2010 entry was a full game, with win and lose mechanics, level progression etc I was never entirely happy with it

 What I really wanted this time was a roguelike that felt like a roguelike